lunarring/tac/README.md

 ## What Is It?

 Test-driven Agentic Chains (TDAC) extends the principles of continuous testing and auditing into AI development.
 By structuring tasks as "blocks" validated by a series of automated tests and recorded changes, you can iteratively refine your AI's behavior while maintaining a transparent trail of its evolution.
+For a detailed technical overview of the system architecture and methodology, please refer to our [whitepaper](docs/whitepaper.md).

 ## 🚀 Installation